Constituency Charts

 30% - 65%: a thicker solid black line;

-A constituency joined by a thick red line to an earlier one is considered its natural successor, and where possible is kept at the same level on the Constituency Chart.
+>65%: a thick red line.
+(A constituency joined by a thick red line to an earlier one is considered its natural successor, and where possible is kept at the same level on the Constituency Chart.
 For this reason, at most one thick red line is shown as coming from any constituency.
-If there are two or more constituencies such that more than 65% of each is from the same predecessor seat, a thick red line will be shown emanating from the predecessor only if more than 65% of the predecessor went to a particular constituency.
+If there are two or more constituencies such that more than 65% of each is from the same predecessor seat, a thick red line will be shown emanating from the predecessor only if more than 65% of the predecessor went to a particular constituency.)

-Irrespective of the above, each constituency at a given time must have at least one solid linking it to another constituency.
+Irrespective of the above, each constituency at a given time must have at least one solid line linking it to another constituency.

 The transfer of a complete Borough (or Burgh in Scotland) is also always shown as a line, even if below the 3% threshold.